Drug & Alcohol Rehab in Herefordshire

 Heroin provides individuals with a strong, short-term high, making them continuously seek the substance in order to gain the same effects.

-When it comes to detoxification, individuals often progress through a programme known as tapering.
+When it comes to heroin detox, individuals often progress through a programme known as tapering.

 As heroin is a physically addictive drug, the withdrawal symptoms can be life-threatening, meaning that sudden withdrawal can be deadly.

-For this reason, tapering is most suitable and refers to the slow transition from heroin to a heroin-like substance such as buprenorphine or methadone.
+For this reason, tapering is most suitable and refers to the slow transition from heroin to heroin-like prescription drugs such as buprenorphine or methadone.

-From this detoxification process, individuals are then recommended to follow a further course of rehabilitative treatments, focusing on the long-term psychological effects through various different therapies.
+From this detoxification process, individuals are then recommended to follow a further course of rehabilitative treatments at heroin rehab, focusing on the long-term psychological effects through various different therapies.

 Though perhaps not as commonly thought of as a class A drug, cannabis can cause a range of psychological effects, especially on those who have existing conditions that may be worsened by long-term and regular usage of cannabis.